How to Automate Invoices in Airtable (with Typeflow)

 3. Select "Connect to Airtable"

-4. Authorize Typeflow to access your Airtable account
+4. Authorize TypeFlow to access your Airtable account

 5. Select the base and table you want to use (in this case, your Invoices table)